 Here you can obviously see that starting up httpd normally no flags are necessary.
-So a line like: "httpd_flags=""" would be necessary.
+So a line like: "httpd_flags='''' would be necessary.
 But to start httpd with ssl enabled.
-(Refer to the SSL_FAQ or ssl(8)) You should start with a line like: "httpd_flags="-DSSL"".
+(Refer to the SSL FAQ or ssl(8)) You should start with a line like: "httpd_flags="-DSSL"".

-Another approach would be to never touch /etc/rc.conf itself.
-Instead, create the file /etc/rc.conf.local and copy just the lines you are about to change from /etc/rc.conf and adjust them as you like.
+A good approach is to never touch /etc/rc.conf itself.
+Instead, create the file /etc/rc.conf.local, copy just the lines you are about to change from /etc/rc.conf and adjust them as you like.
 This may make future upgrading easier -- all the changes are in the one file.